Antique Balance Scales

 Types of Antique Balance Scales

-Balance scales - also known as mass scales and balance weights - were historically used as a way to make precise measurements of goods like herbs, pharmaceuticals, and food.
-There were several designs of scales that were used for the purpose of measuring and equal arm balance scales were commonly used for a variety of different purposes.
-Despite the main function remaining the same, the type of scale was often modified depending on what it was used for.
+There were several designs of scales that were used for the purpose of measuring.
+Equal arm balance scales were commonly used for a variety of different reasons.
+This type of scale was often modified depending on what it was used for.

 Money Scales

-Since the time of the Roman Empire, weighing coins of gold and silver was completed using some type of mechanical scale.
-There were many types of scales that were used to measure the weight of coins, including equal arm balance scales, steelyard scales (a type of unequal arm balance lever scale), pocket scales, and rocker balance scales.
+Since the time of the Roman Empire, weighing coins of gold and silver was done using some type of mechanical scale.
+There were many types of scales that were used to measure the weight of coins including equal arm balance scales, steelyard scales (a type of unequal arm balance lever scale), pocket scales and rocker balance scales.

 Postal Scales

-Antique postal scales are an uncommon, though a huge collector's favorite, type of historic scale.
-Many types of scales were used as postal scales, including spring scales, pendulum scales and equal arm balance scales with pans that hung below the arms and pans that were placed above the arms.
+Antique postal scales are favored by collectors.
+Many types of scales were used as postal scales including spring scales, pendulum scales and equal arm balance scales with pans that hung below the arms and pans that were placed above the arms.
 The scales were used to measure the weight of letters and other small packages to determine the amount of postage needed.

 Analytical Scales